PPPSONAL/php_emp_assignment/ReadMe3.md

 **Can you tell the order of SQL SELECT statement?**
 SELECT, FROM, WHERE, GROUP BY, HAVING, and ORDER BY

+**What is the order of query execution in subqueries?**

+SQL executes innermost sub query first, and then the next level.
+The results of the sub query are the query conditions of the primary query.
 ```
 **HTML**
 ```